 \begin{theorem} (Haagerup-Bo\.zejko Inequality \cite{Boz}) If $C_q^{-1}=\prod_{m=1}^{\infty}(1-q^m)$ then for any $\xi\in \H^{\otimes n}\subset F_{alg}(\H)$ :

 Moreover, for any $\eta\in \H^{\otimes n}\o\H^{\otimes m}\subset F_{alg}(\H)\o_{alg}F_{alg}(\H)$ ($\epsilon$ either $op$ or nothing)

-\end{theorem} A short proof of the first part can be found in \cite{Nou} (basically variant of \cite{Boz} without writing the computations), the argument obviously giving the second part too. {\red Alternatively, we can apply to $u_i=\psi$ (and a variant with right multiplication in the case $\epsilon=op$) of the fact that if $u_i:H_i\to B(K_i)$ are bounded maps from Hilbert spaces to bounded maps on a Hilbert space (nothing but trilinear forms on Hilbert spaces), then their tensor product $u_1\o u_2$ is bounded from $H_1\o H_2$ to $B(K_1\o K_2)$ with $||u_1\o u_2||\leq ||u_1||\ ||u_2||$.}
+\end{theorem} A short proof of the first part can be found in \cite{Nou} (basically a variant of \cite{Boz} without writing the computations), the argument obviously giving the second part too. {\red Alternatively, as pointed out by our referee, we can apply to $u_i=\psi$ (and a variant with right multiplication in the case $\epsilon=op$) the following fact.
+If $u_i:H_i\to B(K_i)$ are bounded maps from Hilbert spaces to bounded maps on a Hilbert space (nothing but trilinear forms on Hilbert spaces), then their tensor product $u_1\o u_2$ is bounded from $H_1\o H_2$ to $B(K_1\o K_2)$ with $||u_1\o u_2||\leq ||u_1||\ ||u_2||$.}

-From now on $\psi$ may not be written explicitly, no more than identifications between $L^2(\Gamma_q(\H)\o\Gamma_q(\H)^{op})$ and Hilbert-Schmidt operators (following section 2, but here the adjoint being the one coming from $\Gamma_q(\H)\o\Gamma_q(\H)^{op}$ if not specified explicitly).
+From now on, $\psi$ may not be written explicitly, no more than identifications between $L^2(\Gamma_q(\H)\o\Gamma_q(\H)^{op})$ and Hilbert-Schmidt operators (following section 2, but here the adjoint being the one coming from $\Gamma_q(\H)\o\Gamma_q(\H)^{op}$ if not specified explicitly).

 As a consequence, for any $\xi \in \bigoplus_{p\leq n}\H^{\otimes p}$ of component $\xi_p$, we also have by Cauchy-Schwarz~: